espenhogbakk/siriproxy-homeseer/README.md

 http://www.tenholder.net/tenware2/tenHsServer/installation.aspx

-If someone knows about a better HTTP API for Homeseer that don't require HTML parsing that would be awesome, as the dependenci on nokogiri could be removed.
+If someone knows about a better HTTP API for Homeseer that don't require HTML parsing that would be awesome, as the dependency on Nokogiri could be removed.

 ## Usage